Exposure to Toxic Substances

 In some cases, there will be no question that an employee was injured while on the job due to exposure to toxic chemicals.
 For example, if a worker is working at a plant that recycles cadmium-containing batteries and is injured or killed as result of cadmium exposure, it is likely that the injury was caused by occupational exposure to cadmium.
 If a worker was employed at a nail salon and developed asthma, the workers’ compensation insurance company might claim the injury was not work related.

 As defined by Massachusetts General Laws Chapter 152, Section 1, a workplace personal injury can include infectious or contagious diseases if the type of employment carries a risk of contracting such illnesses.
-This means that if the medical condition is of a type that one would expect to get form working that type of job, then it can be considered a workplace illness for the purpose of obtaining workers’ compensation benefits.
+This means that if the medical condition is of a type that one would expect to get from working that type of job, then it can be considered a workplace illness for the purpose of obtaining workers’ compensation benefits.

 Issues often arise when an employee’s treating physician opines that the employee’s illness is due to occupational illness, but the employer’s workers’ compensation insurance company argues that the medical condition is not linked to occupational exposure.
 In such situations, the workers’ compensation insurance company may request that the employee be examined by a doctor from a list of physicians maintained by the company.
 These doctors are supposed to use their independent medical judgment to render an opinion as to the cause of the employee’s illness, but more often than not they tend to disagree with the opinions of the employee’s treating physician and write reports that favor the insurance company.